One-dimensional reduction of viscous jets. I. Theory: Application to curved fibers

 Concerning the corrections of the dynamical equations for $\Sv$ and $U_a$, we report them in Appendix~\ref{SecFinal}.
 They are obtained from the replacement of all constraints, and then the replacement of the lowest order dynamical equation to remove the time derivatives appearing in the corrective terms.
 Several comments are in order here. \begin{itemize} \item As for the lowest order string model, these equations could be recast in a covariant form, that is using the canonical Cartesian basis, following the method described in \S~\ref{SecCovariantMethod}.
-This is especially straightforward when using the property \eqref{Magicds}, so we do not write it explicitly. \item Odd powers of $\ra$ correspond to surface tension effects ($\ra^{-1}$ for the lowest order and $\ra$ for the corrections), whereas even powers of $\ra$ correspond to inertial and viscous effects ($\ra^0$ for the lowest order and $\ra^2$ for the first corrections). \item We remark that the terms linear in $\ra$ involve the quadrupoles of shape $\rb_{ab}$ which appear from surface tension effects, thus justifying that these should be considered when including corrections up to order $\epsilon_\ra^2$.
-In fact because the $\rb_{a_1\dots a_\ell}$ have a dimension $L^{-\ell}$, they bring corrections of order $\epsilon_\ra^\ell$. \item In practice, it proves easier to multiply the equations considered [e.g. boundary constraint \eqref{VectorBoundaryConstraint} or Navier-Stokes \eqref{SecNS}] by $h$ or $h^2$, so as to avoid unnecessary factors $h^{-1}=1/(1+\tkappa_a y^a)$ or $h^{-2}$ which would need to be expanded in an infinite series in $\tkappa_a y^a$.
-For instance ${\cal K}$ given by \eqref{calK} involves $h^{-1}$, but it is not the case for $h {\cal K}$.
+This is especially straightforward when using the property \eqref{Magicds}, so we do not write it explicitly. \item Odd powers of $\ra$ correspond to surface tension effects ($\ra^{-1}$ for the lowest order and $\ra$ for the corrections), whereas even powers of $\ra$ correspond to inertial and viscous effects ($\ra^0$ for the lowest order and $\ra^2$ for the first corrections). \item We remark that the quadrupoles of shape $\rb_{ab}$ which appear from surface tension effects do not retroact on the dynamical equations for $\Sv$ and $U_a$. \item In practice, it proves easier to multiply the equations considered [e.g., boundary constraint \eqref{VectorBoundaryConstraint} or Navier-Stokes \eqref{SecNS}] by $h$ or $h^2$, so as to avoid unnecessary factors $h^{-1}=1/(1+\tkappa_a y^a)$ or $h^{-2}$ which would need to be expanded in an infinite series in $\tkappa_a y^a$.
+For instance, ${\cal K}$ given by \eqref{calK} involves $h^{-1}$, but it is not the case for $h {\cal K}$.
 All products of tensors fully contracted with vectors $y^a$ are then handled thanks to \eqref{AbyyMagic}.
 Hence, it is in principle possible to find very general relations between multipoles, as we did for instance with the incompressibility condition~\eqref{EqCLn}. \end{itemize}